-TRQ is a two-tiered tariff system that opens up items under import restriction in each country by setting a quantitative threshold since the Uruguay Round Agreement.
+After the Uruguay Round Agreement, TRQ was newly established to open up items under import restriction of each country by setting a quantitative threshold.
 Low tariffs are applied to imports under the threshold, while significantly higher tariffs are applied to imports over the threshold.

 This policy assures a certain opportunity of market access to exporting countries at low customs tariffs and reduces the negative impacts from excessively increased imports caused during the process of tariffication.